CCBIO-2022/Cancer_Genomics/README.md

 ### Assignment 1 | pre course submission (questions)
 [Please, submit assignment_1 here:](https://skjemaker.app.uib.no/view.php?id=12197011)

-### Assignment 2 | Group work submission
+### Assignment 2 | Group work

+**Task:**
-Task: Group to do the following assignment together: Write a document about a topic/method/idea/technology/paper/concerns/approach that we have touched upon in the cancer genomics course.
+The group to do the following assignment together: Write a document about a topic/method/idea/technology/paper/concerns/approach that we have touched upon in the cancer genomics course.
 Take a round around the group.
 Start with sharing your questions from the pre-assignment, allowing brain-storming.
 Then collectively formulate and agree on a topic for the assignment that you will do together and present on day 3 of the course.
-Together, write a 1-page document on this, and submit.
+Together, write a 1-page document and submit the final assignment.
 Submission deadline: 08.March 2022, submit individually.

 Include the following in your "1-page" submission (min 350 words, max 1 page):